Configuring Protocols

 Additionally, you can configure which server will handle outgoing SIP calls:

-1. Activate Use server for outgoing calls.
+1. Activate Use the server as proxy for outgoing calls.

-2. Enter the address of the TrueConf Server.
+2. Enter the TrueConf Server address.

 3. Enter the username (TrueConf ID) and password.